ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 # SATP Session Resumption

 {: #satp-session-resume-section}
-This section answers the question of how can a backup gateway build trust with the counterparty gateway to resume the execution of the protocol, in the presence of errors and crashes?
+This section addresses the question of how can a backup gateway build trust with the counterparty gateway to resume the execution of the protocol, in the presence of errors and crashes.

 Gateways may enter a faulty state at any time while executing the protocol.
 The faulty state can manifest itself in incorrect behavior, leading to gateways emitting alerts and errors.

 In some instances, gateways may crash.
+Several stratgies can be utlized to address gateway crashes, two notable approaches being the primary-backup strategy or self-healing paradigm.
-We employ either the primary-backup or self-healing paradigm, meaning that the crashed gateway will eventually be replaced by a functioning one, or recover, respectively.
+The first strategy pertains to the crashed gateway being eventually be replaced by a functioning one,while the second strategy focuses on the gateway recovering.

-When a crash occurs, we initiate a recovery procedure by the backup gateway or the recovered gateway, as defined in the crash recovery draft {{?I-D.draft-belchior-satp-gateway-recovery}}.
+When a crash occurs, a recovery procedure is initiated by the backup gateway or the recovered gateway.
 In either case, if the recovery happens within a time period defined as max_timeout (in Stage 2), the recovered gateway triggers a session resumption.
-The schema and order of the recovered messages are specified in the crash recovery draft.

 In the case where there is no answer from the gateway within the specified max_timeout, the counterparty gateway rollbacks the process up to the point when the crash occured (crash-point).